avrecko/akka/akka-arquillian-tests/README.txt

-Quite notes on Arquillian test by Alen Vrečko on 2011-08-22
+Quick notes on Arquillian test by Alen Vrečko on 2011-08-22

 To run integration tests:

-You need ant, maven and sbt.
+You need ant (optional), maven and sbt.

 From the integration tests root directory - akka-arquillian-tests run ant